Philosophy, Politics, and Economics

 - Provide guidance and opportunities for students to prepare optimally for the job market, in particular through career advice, study abroad, internships, externships, networking, and other experiential learning opportunities

 - Offer students an innovative learning environment in which they can grow individually and collectively to become reflective, culturally informed, and engaged global citizens who take seriously their social responsibilities (Ut Prosim)

 The PPE minor requires 18 credits hours to be obtained from two required courses (the PPE Gateway Course and the PPE Capstone Course) and four elective courses (to be taken from core an applied areas).
-Here is the official Checksheet of the PPE Pathways Minor and a more detailed description of the degree requirements.
+For more information, consult the checksheet.

 “PPE allowed me to do in-depth research on topics of my own interest, which was extremely relevant for my career.
 PPE not only brought together skills and topics from multiple fields of study, but it also pushed me to think critically and from new perspectives.
 I found the work instrumental to growing the company I joined after graduation.”
 Paul Rice, owner of NFK Hopper and employed at Hatch, an entrepreneurship and economic development education company